-I grew up eating Minnesota Wild Rice Soup, traditionally made with lots of vegetables, curls of earthy wild rice, cream, and chicken (or pheasant, as my mom would do when my dad had a good hunting season).
+I grew up eating Minnesota Wild Rice Soup, traditionally made with vegetables, curls of earthy wild rice, cream, and chicken (or pheasant, as my mom would do when my dad had a good hunting season).
 We are lucky, as our state is known for it’s wild, hand-harvested crop of this aquatic grass that bears a resemblance to an edible grain.

 If you make this Tofu Wild Rice Soup, tag me on instagram with hashtag #heartbeetkitchen or @heartbeetkitchen!